 At our core, we value networking with others.
 Our table read series is one way we’ve found to have writers and actors work together.
 The professional actors we’ve partnered with have consistently volunteered their time and expertise.
 The writers continuously express great joy in having the actors come in and read their work and provide them with valuable feedback and a unique perspective.
 Some have said; the room comes alive when the actors are in the room.
 We entirely agree and welcome and appreciate the actors involved.

-As a way of saying “thank you” to our actors, this year we created the Writer/Actor collaboration event, forming small teams of actors and writers working together on a script.
+As a way of saying “thank you” to our actors, we created a Writer/Actor collaboration event, forming small teams of actors and writers working together on a script.
 The Actors provided their thoughts on the story, and the writers worked with them to create a 5- to 7-page script.
 The scripts, in turn, were performed by the actors involved.
 Typically, actors receive scripts not create them.
 The feedback regarding the whole process was extremely well received, and all those who participated with the performance or in writing the scripts asked if we could do this type of event again.

 Chicago Screenwriters Network is slowly becoming the group with which to partner, other filmmaking organizations are now approaching us with forming stronger ties and alliances, which we welcome wholeheartedly.